Hermann Horner

 Hermann Horner (30 January 1892 – probably in 1942) was an Austrian-Hungarian operatic bass-baritone.
 He performed on numerous stages in Germany and Czechoslovakia and was a guest at the Bayreuth Festival.
-He was murdered by the NS regime.
+He was murdered by the Nazis.

 Life and career

 Horner was born as the son of a hotel owner in Rzeszów.
 From 1916 to 1918 he served as a non-commissioned officer in the Austrian army in Montenegro and Albania.